 Because so much attention is given to the possibility of a beast from the Jurassic period living in Loch Ness, many are unaware of the many Scottish ghost stories there are.

-Here are five Scottish ghost stories and most haunted locations in Scotland.
+Here are five of the most haunted locations in Scotland.
+Enjoy!

 Located in the village of Roslin, this 500-year-old chapel has long been rumoured to be home to a number of spirits.